YGGverse/yggdrasil-trackers/README.md

 # BitTorrent trackers for the [Yggdrasil](https://yggdrasil-network.github.io/) network

 > [!TIP]
-> Feel free to add a new tracker by [PR](https://github.com/YGGverse/yggdrasil-trackers/pulls)
+> Add a new tracker by submitting a [pull request](https://github.com/YGGverse/yggdrasil-trackers/pulls)

 ## HTTP